 Sibling Team: He and his sister Petal rely on each other, hunting and fighting together.

 Almost Dead Guy: As she dies, she asks Gray Wing to apologize to Clear Sky for her.

 Betty and Veronica: She is blunt and sarcastic, making her the Veronica to the loyal and supportive Turtle Tail, who is also a love interest for Gray Wing.
 And these same traits also make her Clear Sky's Veronica, with his incredibly sweet mate Bright Stream as the Betty.

 The Smart Guy: He's rather perceptive.
 For example, he's the first cat to notice that Thorn is sick.

 Those Two Guys: Always seen in the company of Fircone in Thunder Rising and The First Battle.

 "We're worried about where this is heading.
 Soon Clear Sky won't listen to what anyone has to say, and we won't have any choice about what he asks us to do."

-Last Episode New Character: These two don't show up until the final chapter of Thunder Rising, but they are the cause of the climax because they convince Thunder to confront Clear Sky.
+Last Episode New Character: He doesn't show up until the final chapter of Thunder Rising, but he is the cause of the climax because he convinces Thunder to confront Clear Sky.

 My Master, Right or Wrong: Played with.
-They're willing to follow through on any awful order Clear Sky may give them, but they feel horrible about it and want him to change his ways.
+He's willing to follow through on any awful order Clear Sky may give him, but he feels horrible about it and wants Clear Sky to change his ways.

 Cats of the River